ayqazi/subscribe_tech_test/README.md

 I must point out that I believe common use cases, like testing an attr accessor exists, can certainly be tested using factored out helpers or custom matchers, as the overhead is worth the constant repetition across an entire codebase.
 As with all things, there is a balance between overhead and tidiness that must be found.

 Sometimes a test body is repeated for several tests, because the test is testing different behaviour.
 In those cases, I want the test descriptions to be like documentation and the bodies to be examples.
 Example: see Basket tests.

+# Desired enhancements

+* Validation of all inputs for BasketItem
+* JSON schema validation of script input